mendix/docs/content/en/docs/catalog/consume/consume.md

     * Expressions with `reverse()` (as mentioned in [Querying Over Self-References](/refguide/query-over/))
 * [OQL](/refguide/oql/) – you cannot define OQL queries on external entities (for example, in datasets)

-## 4 Registered Datasets in OData Services from Non-Mendix Systems
+## 4 Registered Datasets in Services from Non-Mendix Systems

-For registered OData datasets from non-Mendix apps, the restrictions described below apply.
+For registered OData and OpenAPI datasets from non-Mendix apps, the restrictions described below apply.

 ### 4.1 Keys